 Verses 3.37 to 3.41

-Sri Krishna gives the ill-effects of lust.
+Sri Krishna gives the details of the ill effects of lust.
 Lust is the immediate cause of frustrated desire.
 Anger arises from frustrated desire.
 Lust is the underlying cause of these.
-As fire is hidden in the smoke, as the mirror is hidden in dust, as the embryo is covered in the womb, the universe is covered by different degrees of lust.
+As fire is hidden in the smoke, as the mirror is hidden in dust, as the embryo is covered in the womb, likewise the universe is covered by different degrees of lust.

 The knowledge of man is covered by his eternal enemy lust which cannot be satisfied and burns like a fire.